ismailassil/rallyu/README.md

 - **Elasticsearch** - Log aggregation and search
 - **Logstash** - Log processing pipeline
 - **Kibana** - Log visualization and analysis
+- **HashiCorp Vault** – Secure secrets management for credentials and API keys.

+In this project, Vault is configured but not actively used.

 ## 🛠️ Technology Stack